rmccoy4145/RedVs/README.md

 # RedVs
-A Simple retro game built in Java swing.
+A Simple retro game built in Java AWT.

 #Objective
 You are the white square, dodge and destroy all the red squares.